junxit/us-congress-bills-116/metadata.md

 - 2019-11-13 — Mr. Schneider moved to suspend the rules and pass the bill, as amended.
 - 2019-11-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 3 (Roll no. 614). (text: CR H8803)
 - 2019-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 3 (Roll no. 614).(text: CR H8803)
+- 2019-11-14 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.